isovector/certainty-by-construction/src/book/4-relations.lagda.md

 ```

 The problem here is that `lte x 0` has type `x ≤ x + 0`, but we are trying to
-assign to `≤-refl` which has type `x ≤ x`.
+assign to `def:≤-refl` which has type `x ≤ x`.
 You and I know these are the same
-thing, but recall that we did have to prove `+-identityʳ` all those chapters ago
+thing, but recall that we did have to prove `def:+-identityʳ` all those chapters ago
 in order to convince Agda of this exact fact.
 There does exist standard (though
 heavy-handed) machinery for rewriting propositional equalities at the
 type-level, like is required here.
-This machinery is called `subst`, short for
+This machinery is called `def:subst`, short for
 *substitution*:

 ```agda